In Malaysia, one of the world's oldest rainforests awaits

 Skimming across the water in a speedboat, we pass a group of indigenous -- or orang asli ("original people") -- boys playing on a bamboo raft among deadwoods that rise like silhouettes from the lake's surface.

-It's an oddly picturesque sight, like the remnants of a lost world, made more striking by the highway that bridges the lake.
+It's an oddly picturesque travel sight, like the remnants of a lost world, made more striking by the highway that bridges the lake.

 This body of water is part of Belum-Temengor, a grouping of forest reserves in Malaysia's Perak state covering an area more than four times the size of neighboring Singapore.

-Estimated to be more than 130 million years old, these rainforests date back to a time when dinosaurs still roamed the Earth, and are older even than their counterparts in the Amazon or the Congo.
+Estimated to be more than 130 million years old, these rainforests date back to a time when dinosaurs still roamed the Earth.
+They are older even than their counterparts in the Amazon or the Congo.

 That Lake Temengor is a more recent invention doesn't detract from its natural beauty.
 River-damming in the 1970s turned these hills into mini islands -- such as Banding, which is a convenient launching pad to explore the area.